chromaui/chromatic-docs/test.md

 This means that although we found recent builds that _were_ in your git repository history (see above), we couldn't find any _common_ history between your checked out build and those builds within X commits.

 Unless you are doing something unusual with your git repository, this is extremely unlikely.
-Either way, please contact us through our <a class="intercom-concierge-bot">in-app chat</a> or [email](mailto:support@chromatic.com).
+Either way, please contact us through our in-app chat or [email](mailto:support@chromatic.com).

 </details>